romeorizzi/TALight/README.md

 **TALight is a minimal but powerful and flexible open system for the design, the sharing, the experimentation and the use of interactive didactic problems which offer rich ongoing instant feedback services to the problem solver (the student, or trainee, or employee, or fellow research colleague).**

 This repository offers the TALight core plus some example problems working under it.
-Have a look at our `tutorial collection` to get a feeling about the kind of didactic problems and paths you can either find or cook up yourself with TALight, or what are their main features and advantages.
-In the future of our dreams we will also link from here the TALight problem collections either publically available in full or hosted in the cloud to be publicly accessible as services.

-This repository offers the TALight core plus some example problems working under it.
-Have a look at our `tutorial collection` (see [next section](#explore-the-example-problems-in-our-tutorial-collection)) to get a feeling about the kind of didactic problems you can cook up yourself with TALight, or what are the features and advantages of the didactic paths and problems you might (in the future) find in TALight collections hosted in the cloud to be publicly available as services.
+Have a look at our `tutorial collection` (see [next section](#explore-the-example-problems-in-our-tutorial-collection)) to get a feeling about the kind of didactic problems you can cook up yourself with TALight, or what are their main features and advantages.

 ## Explore the example problems in our tutorial collection